Juicing vs Smoothies: What’s Really the Best Option

 Clean, chop, juice, and drink!

 I’m not opposed to smoothies and juices.
 It’s important, though, to add them in as part of an overall healthy diet and lifestyle.
 And to also use them in moderation.
 I tend to lean a little more towards smoothies than juices because there’s a few more benefits to smoothies than to juices.
-And the fiber content remains intake…that’s a big on for me.
+And the fiber content remains intact…that’s a big on for me.

 Are you a fan of juices or smoothies?
 Leave a comment below and tell me what your go to concoction is and why you love it?